back

 Avoid New Forms of Credit/Loans

-Taking out new loans, lines of credit or even credit cards can potentially lower your credit score.
+Taking out new loans, payday loans, or even credit cards can potentially lower your credit score.
 If you’re doing this too often, it will tell banks and lenders that you’re not financially stable.
 This will lead to a lower credit score.

 The rule of thumb is to avoid opening new loans or credit accounts unless it is absolutely necessary.
 If you can avoid a new loan or credit card, you should.
 Find creative ways around this.
-Instead of getting a loan for a new car, save up for a while and buy a used one.
+Instead of using unsecured loans to purchase a car, save up for a while and buy a used one.
 Instead of opening a new credit card, consider a part-time job to increase your income.

 3. Learn How To Save Money